Can I come to your office?

 How can I get started right away?

-I Invite you to call for a free 10-minute consultation at 512.680.2874.
+I Invite you to call for a up to free up-to-15-minute consultation at 512.680.2874.
 We’ll chat and explore how I may be of help.
-You can then decide what you’d like to do.
+If we both decide we’re a great fit, then we can move forward.

 I’ll talk with you soon,